 World of Warcraft

-At times it seems traditional, which is unsurprising considering it is the MMO that defined the modern style of the genre, but it is not above mixing things up.
+At times it seems traditional, which is unsurprising considering it is the MMO that defined the modern style of the genre, but Blizzard is still mixing things up.
 Take Garrisons, for instance: your base of operations in Draenor, where you command your loyal forces of either the Horde or the Alliance.
 They’re teeming with stuff to do, click and loot, and even NPC followers who you can send off on their own adventures.
-And the upcoming Battle for Azeroth expansion promises even more changes, with new Allied Races and RTS-style Warfronts.

 And so concludes our list of the finest MMORPGs available to play on PC.
 What world you dive into next is entirely up to you.
 Will you go for one of the free MMOs, or will you be splashing out on a subscription?
 Regardless of your choice, know that the best multiplayer games are a ticket to new friends and, of course, new enemies.
 Pick your battles, create your clans, and head into a new adventure.
 Good luck!